MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - **Deployment model**.
 You can deploy the container registry as a centralized service that’s consumed by multiple applications within an organization.
 Or you can deploy as a dedicated component for a specific application workload.

-**Public registries**.
+- **Public registries**.
 Container images are stored on Docker Hub or other public registries that exist outside of Azure and a given virtual network.
 This isn't necessarily a problem but can lead to various potential issues related to service unavailability, throttling, and data exfiltration.
 Some application scenarios require public container images be replicated within a private container registry to limit egress traffic, increase availability, or avoid potential throttling.

 ### Design recommendations

 - Use container registry instances that are dedicated to the application workload.
 Avoid taking a dependency on a centralized service unless organizational availability and reliability requirements are fully aligned with the application.

-  In the recommended [core architecture pattern](mission-critical-architecture-pattern.md), container registries are global resources that are long living).
+  In the recommended [core architecture pattern](mission-critical-architecture-pattern.md), container registries are global resources that are long living.
 Consider a single global container registry per environment, such as the use of a global production registry.

 - Ensure that the SLA for public registry is aligned with the reliability and security targets.
 Take special note of throttling limits for use case that depend on Docker Hub.